anthonykasza/hdc_experiments/README.md

   - dict/tuple/record/row/struct types are formed using maps
 - sequences (permute)
 - bins/ranges/levels (permute then bundle)
+  - some leveling strategies
+    - incorporate a final step to ensure density is maintained after doing the random bit flips
+      - this is typically beneficial for HVs of low dimensionality
+    - ensure nearby levels are somewhat similar but levels which are a certain distance apart are considered MAXIMALLY dissimilar
+      - this reminds me of an image convolution kernel
+    - combine different strategies
+      - e.g. log then linear
+  - strategies, what sort of line would you like to draw?
+    - linear, for representing a continuous range as an evenly spaced buckets
+      - exact linear - hdDimensions / nBins = elementsPerBin
+        - range should be based on the task-at-hand and not from training data's max/min values
+          - e.g. PDUs typically have a maximum length defined by RFCs
+      - approximate linear mapping - cheaper than exact linear mapping
+        - "Approximate linear mapping [58] does not guarantee ideal linear characteristic of the mapping, but the overall decay of similarity between feature levels will be approximately linear"
-  - circular levels useful for modulus/cyclical calculations such as:
+    - circular, useful for modulus/cyclical calculations such as:
-    - seasons of the year
-    - hours of the day
-    - months of the year
+      - seasons of the year, hours of the day, months of the year
       - color spaces
       - distributing web requests to a pool of servers (similar to rendezvous/hrw hashing)
-  - other types of levels could be created
+    - elliptic, like a circle but longer
+    - logarithmic/exponential, shrink of shrink/growth of growth
-    - logarithmic
+      - bell curves
-    - elliptical
+    - fibonacci (retracement)
 - graphs (uniqly id vertices, bind vertices to create edges, then bundle edges to create graphs)
   - to create directed graphs, permute one of the node HVs before creating the edge HV
   - state machines
+    - how to incorporate weight into edges?
+      - multiply the edge HVs by a constant random matrix
+      - create a discrete linear range HV large enough to support transition weight precision
+        - then multiply each edge HV by the range's bin's HV
   - HyperRec, using hdc to make a recommendation system by predicting edges in a directed graph
 - bloom filters - a special case of VSA
   - a set is represented by a bit array (vector)